 4. Have a plan for how to approach the test.

-Luckily, there are tons of study materials out there that help you know exactly how various standardized tests are formatted even if you don’t know the specific questions.
+Luckily, there are tons of study materials out there.
+These help you know exactly how various standardized tests look in formatting (even if you don’t know the specific questions).
 Think ahead of time about how you’ll approach each section of the test and the various types of questions you might see (after you’ve read all of the directions thoroughly, of course).
 For example, are you going to go through and answer all of the questions you know first and then go back to the ones you’re having more trouble on?
 Will you outline your essays ahead of time?
 (Hint: both of these are good ideas!)
 Having a plan of attack helps you know how to get started on each question right away without needing to stress about potential approaches first.

 5. Avoid discussing the tests with friends or classmates, or focusing too much on others around you while taking the test.

 Anxiety can be contagious, and sometimes talking to your friends who are stressed and nervous too can make your own anxiety even worse.
-It can be hard not to talk about upcoming standardized tests with so many people around you also thinking about them, but try to avoid talking to others about tests so you don’t make yourself even more anxious.
+It can be hard not to talk about upcoming standardized tests with so many people around you also thinking about them.
+However, for your own good, try to avoid talking to others about tests so you don’t make yourself even more anxious.